 Utilities Market Knowhow!

-On the 8th December, there were small decreases to the Gas and Electricity Year Ahead Wholesale costs, when compared to last month’s report.
+As of the 11th December, Gas and Electricity Year Ahead Wholesale costs were virtually unchanged when compared to last month’s report.

-It has been increasingly noticeable what impact higher third-party costs are having on Electricity contracts.
-These include, Transportation, Distribution and government policy levies.
-See our DCP 228 and 161 Guides for changes to Distribution charges from April 2018.
-It is estimated that the Wholesale element makes up just 42% of the Electricity bill and that is excluding the supplier margin, metering and VAT.
+The influence of higher third-party costs is increasingly noticeable in Electricity contracts.
+These include Transportation, Distribution and government policy levies.
+It is estimated that the Wholesale element makes up in the region of 50% of the Electricity bill and that is excluding the supplier margin, metering and VAT.

 Should you require further information, contact your lpm Estates Manager.

 Life Property Management work closely with utilities broker Indigo Swan, to bring the best energy rates to their clients.
 Indigo Swan’s Market Knowhow is a regular, comprehensive report on the position of the Utilities Market.